Api

 Route::apiResource('photos', PhotoController::class);

-You can read more on the laravel docs https://laravel.com/docs/12.x/controllers#resource-controllers
+You can read more in the Laravel docs: